kcghost/busyrc/NixOS.md

 Nix has two init 'stages' before actually starting systemd as PID 1.

-You can see an 'init=' specified in /proc/cmdline, but that is a lie on most systems.
+You can see an 'init=' specified in /proc/cmdline, but that is a lie (on most systems).
 If an initrd is given to the kernel, the kernel will instead run the init inside that and ignore the `init=` on the cmdline.
-That `init=` script is actually Stage 2 init, Stage 1 is inside the initrd andlooks at the cmdline and executes that stage when it is done.
+That `init=` script is actually Stage 2 init, Stage 1 is inside the initrd and looks at the cmdline and executes that stage when it is done.
 Stage 2 is written in such a way that it can handle being the only init script, Stage 1 can be skipped entirely if need be.

 By default, NixOS runs with an initrd.
 In fact it is difficult to disable the initrd.